-There are a number of industries at risk of oil spills, but the main ones are;
+There are several industries at risk of oil spills, these include:

 - Manufacturing and industrial